Telefonica/opengateway-developers-website/v0/gettingstarted/sandbox/usethesandbox.md

 	Although our Sandbox is not a Channel Partner's production environment but a testing environment instead, it can route your API calls to our mobile operators to provide a real response if you test your prototype application from a device connected to one of their networks.
 That requires that you are the mobile line holder and have the SIM card installed in such device.

-	Movistar (Spain) is already available for testing from the Telefónica Open Gateway Sandbox, and other Telefónica operators in other countries will be added soon.
+	Movistar (Spain) and O2 (Germany) are already available for testing from the Telefónica Open Gateway Sandbox, and other Telefónica operators in other countries will be added soon.

 	The production mode is disabled by default for Privacy reasons, but you can enable it by filling in your legal information and accepting the terms and conditions in the form that the Sandbox console will offer you for that purpose.
 You will have to provide some mobile phone numbers of your own which will be added to a whitelist that will allow you to test the APIs in production mode from your own devices and will block API usage accessing someone else's personal data.